awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_start_replication_until_gtid.md

 # mysql\.rds\_start\_replication\_until\_gtid<a name="mysql_rds_start_replication_until_gtid"></a>

-Initiates replication from an Amazon RDS MySQL DB instance and stops replication immediately after the specified global transaction identifier \(GTID\)\.
+Initiates replication from an RDS for MySQL DB instance and stops replication immediately after the specified global transaction identifier \(GTID\)\.

 ## Syntax<a name="mysql_rds_start_replication_until_gtid-syntax"></a>